Click on a question: Get the answer you need.

 We have never been able to figure out a way to make registration 100% equitable for all involved, but we continue to brainstorm and maybe one day we will figure it out.

-If the lane/class you are interested in is full, please feel free to call Swim Ranch at 479.521.2932 on each Sunday after 12:00 PM beginning May 27, to get on our waiting list for the upcoming week.
+If the lane/class you are interested in is full, please feel free to call Swim Ranch at 479.521.2932 on each Sunday after 12:00 PM after classes have started, to get on our waiting list for the upcoming week.

 We will provide a makeup lesson ONLY if we cancel your child’s class.
 If you do not come to class, and we go ahead and swim, we do not provide a makeup time for that missed class.